-If the bus master holds the SCL low for a time that is a multiple of approximately 30 ms, the ADM1066 bus interface may timeout.
+If the bus master holds the SCL low for a time that is a multiple of approximately 30 ms, the ADM1069 bus interface can timeout.
 If this timeout happens, the in progress transaction is NACKed, and the transaction must be repeated.
-This behavior is only seen if the $\rm I^2C$ bus master is interrupted midtransaction by a higher priority task that delays completion of the transaction.
+This behavior is only seen if the I^2C bus master is interrupted midtransaction by a higher priority task that delays completion of the transaction.